philipturner/ue5-nanite-macos/README.md

 ---

 Open the Unreal Editor app from `Engine/Binaries/Mac` inside the UE5 source folder.
-Right-click the app in Dock and select <b>Options > Keep in Dock</b>.
+Right-click it in Dock and select <b>Options > Keep in Dock</b>.
 This removes the need to search through Finder when launching the editor.

 </details>
 <details>